gwen-interpreter/gwen-web/README.md

 User Network and Support
 ------------------------

-Join our user network at [Gwenify](https://www.gwenify.com/) to get access to the Gwen community and company level chat and support for your workplace.
+Join our user network at [Gwenify](https://www.gwenify.com/) to get access to the community and company level chat and support for your workplace.

 License
 -------